 Reformation, again, is already known for its commitment to using sustainable materials to make its clothing.
 But recently, it decided this wasn’t quite enough, and so launched its own Ref Recycling program.
 It’s pretty simple, just like the others, the brand will pay you in Reformation credits to get its old, damaged clothing back.
 After that, the brand will aim to recycle as much as it can (although it’s worth noting that technology is limited in this area).
 If you’d prefer to resell your clothing, you can also get a Reformation credit via the brand’s partnership with ThredUp, an online thrift store.

 Madewell also has a partnership with ThredUp.
-To benefit from the program, all you need to do is sent your old clothes from the brand into Thredup for reselling, and you’ll gain a Madewell credit in return for the value of the garment you sent in.
+To benefit from the program, all you need to do is send your old clothes from the brand to Thredup for reselling, and you’ll gain a Madewell credit in return for the value of the garment you sent in.

 The North Face has been putting sustainability efforts up front in recent years by reducing waste and using sustainable materials.
 And its Clothes the Loop program is no exception.
 It encourages customers to drop off their used clothing and footwear, which will be repurposed, recycled, or donated, in exchange for store credit.